yusefmosiah/choir-scales/docs/ProofOfText.md

 ### 3. Co-authorship Dynamics

 - **Rights and Responsibilities**: Co-authors share in the thread's token balance and participate in future approvals.
-- **Divestment Option**: Co-authors can choose to divest their token share from a thread at any time.
+- **Divestment Option**: Co-authors can choose to divest their token share from a thread at any time, receiving a proportional share of the thread's tokens.

 ---